 At planned intervals commensurate with the risk:

-- Operating Centres shall audit their Project Teams' or equivalents' safety and environmental management systems.
+- Operating Centres shall audit their Delivery Teams, or equivalents, safety and environmental management systems.

-- Project Teams or equivalents shall audit the safety and environmental management systems of their projects.
+- Delivery Teams or equivalents shall audit the safety and environmental management systems of their projects.

-- The DE&S Quality, Safety and Environmental Protection Team shall audit the safety and environmental management systems of Operating Centres and Project Teams.
+- The DE&S Quality, Safety and Environmental Protection Team shall audit the safety and environmental management systems of Operating Centres and Delivery Teams.

 2.4.10.
 Policy Clause 3.10 Review

-Operating Centres, Project Teams or equivalents shall review their safety and environmental management systems, at planned intervals commensurate with the risk, to ensure their continuing suitability, adequacy and effectiveness.
+Operating Centres, Delivery Teams or equivalents shall review their safety and environmental management systems, at planned intervals commensurate with the risk, to ensure their continuing suitability, adequacy and effectiveness.